mackyle/sudo-osx-update/README_FIRST.txt

 contains the same fix.
 However, although a 10.6.8 security update was released at the same time, it does NOT contain an updated sudo binary.
 The updated sudo version provided by the 10.7.5 security update and OS X 10.8.5 (as shown by "sudo -V") is "1.7.4p6a".
-As of this writing (2013-09-23) the Apple Open Source version of sudo corresponding to "1.7.4p6a" has not yet been posted.
+The Apple Open Source version of sudo corresponding to "1.7.4p6a" has been posted on their site [3].
+Note that OS X 10.9.0 includes an sudo based on version 1.7.10p7.

 So any version of OS X prior to 10.7.5/10.8.5 whose admin user has run sudo for any reason (and has not subsequently run "sudo -K" or added a workaround of